 JavaScript Development Space

-Build a Modern Table of Contents in Gatsby Without DOM Fetching or Extra Plugins
+Build a Modern Table of Contents in Gatsby Without Extra Plugins

-Build a Modern Table of Contents in Gatsby Without DOM Fetching or Extra Plugins
+Build a Modern Table of Contents in Gatsby Without Extra Plugins

 Creating a table of contents (TOC) is a common feature in content-heavy websites like blogs, documentation, and eBooks.
 In a Gatsby project, implementing a modern TOC component that is efficient, user-friendly, and doesn’t rely on DOM fetching or extra plugins can greatly enhance your site’s usability.
 This article will guide you through building a TOC in Gatsby that dynamically generates links to headings within a page, all while maintaining optimal performance.